VegaDeftwing/OpGuidesHugoSrc/content/Engineering/WrappingUp/cheat.md

 ### Go

 [Lorca](https://github.com/zserge/lorca) - "A very small library to build modern HTML5 desktop apps in Go.
 It uses Chrome browser as a UI layer.
-Unlike Electron it doesn't bundle Chrome into the app package, but rather reuses the one that is already installed."
+Unlike Electron, it doesn't bundle Chrome into the app package, but rather reuses the one that is already installed."

 [Pixel](https://github.com/faiface/pixel) - "A hand-crafted 2D game library in Go"